estebanmunchjones2019/react-hooks-article/readme.md

-# State management with React custom hooks
+# Global state management with React hooks

 Learn how to use React custom hooks 🪝to manage global state across the app **without** the need of  the`Context API` or libraries like Redux or MobX 🤯.